Pink Garden Phlox

 |Plant height:||2 – 5 feet tall (depending on variety) and 2 feet wide|

 Phlox grow best in rich, moist soil in full sun.
 This drought-tolerant variety prefers moist, well-drained soil and is striking when planted en masse.

-Pink garden phlox is a tall perennial that is planted as the backbone in my flower garden.
 The Purplish-pink flowers provide crisp, clean color all summer long right into fall and a fragrance that welcomes any garden visitor.
-Striking blooms when planted en masse.

-Basic Care: Plants can be lifted and divided in the spring and fall.
+Plants can be lifted and divided in the spring and fall.
 Spray plants with Dusting Wettable Sulfur every few weeks to prevent powdery mildew.
-Fertilize with Osmocoter Smart-Release Plant Food once in the beginning of the season..
+Fertilize with Osmocoter Smart-Release Plant Food once at the beginning of the season.